-Judy and Ken Mitchell at Lions Function

-contributor to our club and a good attendee at all meetings and functions until his failing health restricted his involvement.
+Judy and Ken Mitchell at Lions Function Ken was a great contributor to our club and a good attendee at all meetings and functions until his failing health restricted his involvement.

-Despite his health concerns and with help from Judy, Ken kept charge of the Second Hand Furniture and Goods Shed for over five years until others were able to step up.
-Lions Phill and Gail Robinson, Richard McKenzie, John Stott and Jim Challis represented the Club at the funeral service in Bunbury on Friday 17th November 2023 where an interesting eulogy of Ken's life was given by his son Daniel and daughter Katherine.
+Apart from dogs for the blind (labradors) or dogs for hearing Despite his health concerns and with help from Judy, Ken kept (mostly labradoodles) there are now dogs for Type 1 Diabetes charge of the Second Hand Furniture and Goods Shed for over Alert on which there was a highly absorbing video shown on the five years until others were able to step up.
+Lions Phill and large screen.
+A dog is trained to detect insulin deficiency and Gail Robinson, Richard McKenzie, John Stott and Jim Challis warn its carer by raising a paw to a knee or in the case of finding represented the Club at the funeral service in Bunbury on Friday the carer unresponsive on the floor, calling for emergency help 17th November 2023 where an interesting eulogy of Ken's life by pressing an alarm about the size of a small dinner plate wired was given by his son Daniel and daughter Katherine. within easy reach on a wall.
+Quite amazing!!